Front-Back Ratio

 So a horse has a bit of a ‘torpedo’ shape.

-Are we aware of the position of our horse’s shoulders in relation to the hips when riding?
+It's important to be aware of the position of our horse’s shoulders in relation to the hips.

 Even more, when the horse is not straightened along the wall of the arena, this effect is enhanced:

-Well, the carrying capacity of the hind leg is what enables the horse to the carry the rider in a healthy way.
+The carrying capacity of the hind leg is what enables our horse to carry the rider in a healthy way.

-The front-back ratio causes the horse to lean with the outside shoulder against the wall.
+But the front-back ratio causes our horse to lean with the outside shoulder against the wall.

 As a result, it’s sometimes impossible to get the horse away from the track and to make a turn inwards.